How to Visit Colombia’s Rosario Islands from Cartagena

 There are no organized trips or transportation from other cities in Colombia, and you cannot fly to the islands, so taking a boat is the only option for how to get from Cartagena to the Rosario Islands.

-Getting to the Rosario Islands from Cartagena takes approximately an hour.
+Getting to the Rosario Islands from Cartagena by boat takes approximately an hour.

 Boat approaching a dock in the Rosario Islands in Colombia.